FiRST: Finetuning Router-Selective Transformers for Input-Adaptive Latency Reduction: FiRST Framework and Algorithm

 \subsection{LoRA Compensation Module}

-Selecting a subsequence of layers in a model to improve the latency during inference will naturally come with some performance loss - especially so since the pre-trained model was not trained to skip layers given any input sequence.
-To compensate for the loss in performance caused by skipping in the model, we finetune the router-augmented pre-trained model on the downstream task.
-We are inspired by Quantization Aware Training - QLoRA in particular - a training method which compensates for performance loss due to model compression.
-To finetune, we use Low Rank Adapters (LoRA) to modify the weights of the pre-trained model while keeping the router weights frozen.
-While using LoRA, the difference in weights for each trainable weight matrix is restricted to be a low rank matrix.
-During training, the router parameters are frozen while trainable LoRA adapters are added to both the FFN (Feed-Forward Network) and the attention modules of each layer of the pre-trained model.
-During the finetuning phase, to maintain the skipping level, we again add a similar loss component as in phase 1, namely $(\alpha/3) \mathcal{L}_{\s{PP}} = (\alpha/3) \sum_{i \in [m]}{\rho_i}$.
-This is essential during the LoRA finetuning even though the router weights are fixed in this phase - this is because the finetuning mechanism alters the hidden representations of the input sequence in a manner such that the probability score for each layer is always more than $0.5$ implying that no layers are skipped.
-We have noticed that the Non-skip Penalization Loss coefficient $\alpha$ scaled down by a factor of 3-4 is well-suited for the finetuning process while maintaining the same skipping level as in phase 1 of the training.
-During training the LoRA adapters, responses are appended to the prompt to train the model to predict tokens from the response.
-For inference, the model weights are merged with the original weights to prevent any latency overhead.
+Skipping layers naturally leads to some performance loss - especially so since the pre-trained model was not trained to skip layers.
+To compensate for the loss in performance caused by skipping layers, we finetune the router-augmented pre-trained model on the downstream task \footnote{similar to Quantization Aware Training such as QLoRA \cite{dettmers2024qlora} - compensates for model compression} using Low Rank Adapters (LoRA).
+During finetuning, the router parameters are frozen while trainable LoRA adapters are added to both the FFN (Feed-Forward Network) and the attention modules of each layer of the pre-trained model.
+In order to maintain the skipping level, we again add a non-skip penalization loss component during finetuning with scaling hyper-parameter $\beta$.
+This is essential even though the router weights are frozen because standard finetuning alters the hidden representations of the input sequence in a manner such that no layers are skipped.
+Note that the LoRA adapters do not lead to any latency overhead during inference.